geudde/attic-chest/pages/13.reference/01.porden/docs.md

 One, dark and gloomy, as the bursting storm,

-When lowering clouds autumnal skies deform ;
+When lowering clouds autumnal skies deform;

 The other, as the vernal morning gay, 1 30

 When rosy Phoebus woos the sprightly May.

 " This on his boundless riches loved to dwell,
-Which might Arabia's fabled hoards excell ;
+Which might Arabia's fabled hoards excell;
 Strove to allure my heart with splendid tales
 Of diamond palaces, and emerald vales,
 Of amber streams o'er sapphire beds that rolled,
-And silver seas, and lakes of liquid gold ;
+And silver seas, and lakes of liquid gold;
 Described his destined consort's regal state,
 What slaves in gorgeous robes should round her wait
 In halls where luxury all her pomp displays, 140

-And fragrant gums in golden censers blaze ;
+And fragrant gums in golden censers blaze;
 From harps unseen while heavenly music flows
-To cheer the feast, or soothe to soft repose ; b 4
+To cheer the feast, or soothe to soft repose; b 4